-V. EXPERIMENTAL RESULTS
+IV.
+EXPERIMENTAL RESULTS

 In this section, we describe how we constructed our framework and show the simulation results.
-The simulators and their configurations and power delivery networks are carefully selected from the previous studies.
+The simulators and their configurations and power distribution networks are carefully selected from the previous studies.

-For the power (current) simulator, we select the combination of SimpleScalar and Wattch [4] to estimate current load variations per cycle in a microprocessor.
+For the power (current) simulator, we select the combination of SimpleScalar and Wattch [3] to estimate current load variations per cycle in a microprocessor.
 We modify the original simulator to generate a current trace per cycle by dividing the power per cycle by the supply voltage.
-The modified power simulator is based on the activity counter of each unit in a microprocessor, so it is good at showing how much each unit in the microprocessor is utilized by the di/dt stressmark during each cycle.
-Our di/dt stressmark generation methodology can be migrated to another system-level power simulator if such a simulator provides activity monitors for internal units.
 For circuit simulation, HSPICE is used to simulate the current trace and to measure voltage droop.
-The current value per cycle from the system-power simulator is converted to HSPICE format as a current source.
-During the HSPICE simulation, maximum, minimum, and peak-to-peak values of voltage are measured.